 Tyson had brisk nerve reflexes in his front legs, but there were telltale signs of nail scuffing on his back legs.
 The latter is significant — it can mean a delay in returning the paw to its normal position when walking.

-Given Tyson’s heritage (the suspicion of Dobbie and Great Dane in his parentage) and the symptoms, I was concerned that he might have early signs of wobbler syndrome, compression of the spinal cord and the spinal nerve roots.
+Given Tyson’s heritage (the suspicion of Doberman and Great Dane in his parentage) and the symptoms, I was concerned that he might have early signs of wobbler syndrome, compression of the spinal cord and the spinal nerve roots.